trevordbunch/cis411_lab0/labreports/LAB_GlorKemH.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?

+It contains all the configuration setting.
+It defines an entire pipeline for your project

 - What do the various sections on the config file do?

+   The first part is the shell part.
+You can setup your build and execute it as a shell command.
+   The second part of the configuration section is the information collection then the preparation to start the build.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

+   It means that the build is ready and secured to move on.
+The build has fufilled all aspected of the steps needed before it is deployed.
+The succesful process makes the working software effiecient and easier for users

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+   I think I would make it clear within my process the standards of CI build and the expectation

 # Step 6: Merging the feature branch
 * The output of my git commit log